Sumerian language: Orthography

 Sumerian writing expressed pronunciation only roughly.
 It was often morphophonemic, so much of the allomorphic variation could be ignored.
 Especially in earlier Sumerian, coda consonants were also often ignored in spelling; e.g. /mung̃areš/ 'they put it here' could be written 𒈬𒃻𒌷 mu-g̃ar-re_{2}.
 The use of VC signs for that purpose, producing more elaborate spellings such as 𒈬𒌦𒃻𒌷𒌍 mu-un-g̃ar-re_{2}-eš_{3}, became more common only in the Neo-Sumerian and especially in the Old Babylonian period.

 Conversely, an intervocalic consonant, especially at the end of a morpheme followed by a vowel-initial morpheme, was usually "repeated" by the use of a CV sign for the same consonant; e.g. 𒊬 sar "write"𒊬𒊏 sar-ra "written".
 (Note: This is most consistent with stops.
 With other consonants, there is some vacillation depending on the consonant, the following vowel, the relevant morpheme, the time period and the region; overall, sonorants favour doubling more than fricatives (especially sibilants) and affricates do, /a/ favours it more than /e/, and doubling is more extensive in Old Sumerian than in subsequent periods.)
 This results in orthographic gemination that is usually reflected in Sumerological transliteration, but does not actually designate any phonological phenomenon such as length.
-(Note: Nonetheless, some Sumerologists also posit genuine geminate consonants in Sumerian, as exemplified later in the article, but orthographic doubling as seen above usually is not sufficient to se predict its presence.)
+(Note: Nonetheless, some Sumerologists also posit genuine geminate consonants in Sumerian, as exemplified later in the article, but orthographic doubling as seen above is usually not sufficient to predict its presence.)
 It is also relevant in this context that, as explained above, many morpheme-final consonants seem to have been elided unless followed by a vowel at various stages in the history of Sumerian.
 These are traditionally termed Auslauts in Sumerology and may or may not be expressed in transliteration: e.g. the logogram 𒊮 for /šag/ > /ša(g)/ "heart" may be transliterated as šag_{4} or as ša_{3}.
 Thus, when the following consonant appears in front of a vowel, it can be said to be expressed only by the next sign: for example, 𒊮𒂵 šag_{4}-ga "in the heart" can also be interpreted as ša_{3}-ga.